 2. Monkeys Live All Over the World, and Some Even Have Personal Spas

-Today monkeys can be found just about anywhere on earth, except for Antarctica and Australia.
+Today monkeys can be found just about anywhere on Earth, except for Antarctica and Australia.
 Many monkeys live in the forest trees of warm, tropical regions, while other species live in much harsher climates.
 Japanese Macaques, for example, live in a region that is often covered in snow.
-They are commonly called “Snow Monkeys” and have very thick fur to combat the freezing temperatures.
-Some snow monkeys even take much needed breaks from the cold by soaking in the spa-like volcanic hot springs in the mountains of Japan.
+They are commonly called “Snow Monkeys” and have very thick fur to combat freezing temperatures.
+Some snow monkeys even take much-needed breaks from the cold by soaking in the spa-like volcanic hot springs in the mountains of Japan.